-In GoLite, we'll support a very primitive form of type casting: only base types (except strings) and aliases of base types (except aliases of strings) can be used for type casting.
+In GoLite, we'll support a very primitive form of type casting: only base types and types whose underlying type is a base type can be used for type casting.

 The syntax of type casting looks like the syntax for function calls.